This is the ultimate beginner’s guide for those who want to learn how to create amazing web experiences.

 Below are a few online learning platforms and related that I recommend for beginners.
 (All of which I have used personally.)
 For a more in-depth look at where to learn, go here.

 Team Treehouse: Treehouse has a large online course library with variety of options.
 However, courses mostly relating to web development and design.
 Treehouse has two pricing plans: the basic and pro plan.
 The pro plan gives you access to more courses and workshops for a higher price.
-Click here to get your first two weeks on Treehouse absolutely free.
+Click here to get your first week on Treehouse absolutely free.